Ander-Velc/klk/README.md

 # klk
-klk is a simple and fast host discovery script made in bash
+klk is a simple and fast host and OS discovery script made in bash

 `klk <ip>`